 - Small embedded players

 There are two ways to edit the player appearance settings for your videos.
-You can edit the embedded settings for an individual video via the Player button on the video edit page, which can be found by opening your video settings and clicking the palette icon on the right side of the screen:
+You can edit the embedded settings for an individual video via the video page, which can be found by selecting the player icon on the right side of the screen, and then selecting Appearance:

 Or, you can create Embed presets in your Account settings and then apply those to multiple videos.

 Any time you change the custom embed options for a particular video, that video will automatically update on sites where it has already been embedded.

 Important: Remember that these changes will only be reflected when your video is embedded on another web page and on-site if your video is set to Unlisted.
 Public and password-protected video pages on vimeo.com will use default appearance settings.

 What do you want to show to your viewers before your video starts playing?
 You have the choice to show or hide your profile picture, title, and/or byline when the embedded or unlisted video first loads.
 After clicking the Player, click into the blue box in the upper left corner of the player to toggle these options.